bueler/math302/week2.md

 The first proctored Quiz is scheduled for Wednesday or Thursday of this week!

-This week is about differential equations as models and about ways to picture differential equations, using direction fields and phase portraits, even before we can find formulas for their solutions.
-The formulas get going in [Week 3](week3).
+This week is about differential equations as models.
+It is also about ways to picture differential equations using direction fields and phase portraits; such visualization can happen even if we cannot find solution formulas.
+Such formulas get seriously going in [Week 3](week3).

 ### Monday 1/21
 * Alaska Civil Rights Day